MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

 ![Sales Overview page of report](/images/SalesOverview.png)

-Pie Chart: Median Sales distribution by country
+Pie Chart: Median Sales distribution by country. <br/>
 The median sale price measures the “middle” price of items that sold (half of the items sold for a higher price and half sold for less).
 Measure of central tendency for skewed distributions or distributions with outliers.

-Line chart: Median sales over time with a forcast; Set Units to Days, Length to 2, Confidence interval to 99%.
+Line chart: Median sales over time. <br/>
+With a forcast; Set Units to Days, Length to 2, Confidence interval to 99%.
 I noticed the trend suffered a decline over time.

-Card Visual: Median Sales
+Card Visual: Median Sales.

-Map: Gross Revenue and Net Revenue USD by country.
+Map: Gross Revenue and Net Revenue USD by country. <br/>
 The money the business earns by selling a product or service.
 Gross revenue are earnings before deducting expenses.
 Net revenue are earnings after subtracting expenses.

-Table: Product categories - net revenue - best selling product - best selling customer By showing the best selling product and customers you can allocate resources and efforts to the top performers.
+Table: Product categories - net revenue - best selling product - best selling customer. <br/>
+By showing the best selling product and customers you can allocate resources and efforts to the top performers.

-Slicer: Countries
+Slicer: Countries. <br/>
-Filters page visuals, except Stock and Product Slicer.
+Filters page visuals.